Unidata/netcdf-c/docs/install.md

     LIBS="-L${NCDIR}/lib -lnetcdf -L${H5DIR}/lib -lhdf5_hl -lhdf5 -L${ZDIR}/lib -lz -lm"

-For shared builds, only <CODE>-lnetcdf</CODE> is needed.
+For shared builds, only <CODE>-L${NCDIR}/lib -lnetcdf</CODE> is needed.
 All other libraries will be found automatically.

-The <CODE>nc-config --all</CODE> utility can be used to learn what options are needed for the local netCDF installation.
-Use of the nc-config utility can also help make build scripts that involve linking with netCDF portable.
-For example, to compile and link an application named myapp.c with netCDF-4 libraries:
+The <CODE>pkg-config</CODE> or <CODE>nc-config</CODE> utilities can be used to specify build options for software that uses netCDF.
+For example, to compile and link an application named myapp.c with a netCDF-C libraries, whether shared or static, you can use

     $ cc -o myapp myapp.c `nc-config --cflags --libs`

+or

+    $ PKG_CONFIG_PATH=${NCDIR}/lib/pkgconfig:$PKG_CONFIG_PATH
+    $ export PKG_CONFIG_PATH
+    $ cc -o myapp myapp.c `pkg-config --cflags --libs netcdf`

 configure options {#configure_options}
 -----------------------------